Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: Oh my god.

 Kroessler: I’m like that is so dishonest.
 These are people who bought houses.
-You don’t buy houses in Queens that cost $500,000 if you can’t handle a little bit of English.
+You don’t buy houses in Queens that cost five hundred thousand dollars if you can’t handle a little bit of English.
 It’s a little disreputable.

-Laura and I were involved in all of these public meetings with the Landmarks Commission, with the Community Board, a City Councilman who was a complete spineless jellyfish.
-If you have a strong City Councilman, who is willing to do the right thing when he knows it’s the right thing makes your life a lot easier.
-When you have a spineless jellyfish like Eric Gioia who presents himself as a progressive independent when he is in fact as much a creature of the machine as anything else, a political insider from the machine.
+Laura and I were involved in all of these public meetings with the Landmarks Commission, with the Community Board, the city councilman who was a complete spineless jellyfish.
+If you have a strong city councilman, who is willing to do the right thing when he knows it’s the right thing makes your life a lot easier.
+When you have a spineless jellyfish like Eric [N.] Gioia who presents himself as a progressive independent when he is in fact as much a creature of the machine as anything else, a political insider from the machine.

-The low point with my estimation of him — it kept getting lower, but the low point was at the hearing at the Landmarks Commission for the public hearing on a designation, which ended up like three to two in favor.
-It was like 60 to 30 or something, two to one I guess.
-Sixty in favor, 30 against.
-And at that hearing, he did not come, someone from his staff came, and read a letter saying this is a very important issue and I want the Landmarks Commission to listen carefully to all sides and I’m going to weigh all the information as I make up my decision.
+The low point with my estimation of him—it kept getting lower, but the low point was at the hearing at the Landmarks Commission for the public hearing on a designation, which ended up like three to two in favor.
+It was like sixty to thirty or something, two to one I guess.
+Sixty in favor, thirty against.
+At that hearing, he did not come, someone from his staff came, and read a letter saying this is a very important issue and I want the Landmarks Commission to listen carefully to all sides and I’m going to weigh all the information as I make up my decision.
 I’m like, it’s the goddamn hearing.

 Q: Yeah, you can make up your mind right now.